 You will only have an accurate idea of your total damages after your doctor has released you from care.
 For this reason, it’s best to heal as fully as possible before seeking compensation for all your damages.
 If you have further questions about this, consult with your truck accident lawyer.

 Once you file your truck accident claim, the insurance company will likely respond with a lowball settlement offer.
-Again, never accept the first offer because it will not cover all of your damages.
+But, again, never accept the first offer because it will not cover all your damages.
 Your lawyer will then enter into a negotiation with the insurance company.

 How long the negotiation phase takes depends on:

 - Whether or not you hold any liability in the accident